-2.4 Agriculture and Rural Development
+2.4.
+Agriculture and Rural Development

-The two Sides expressed the interest in cooperating on the following topics:
+Taking into account the time that has passed since the signing, on 25.05.2002, of the agreement for cooperation in the field of agriculture, both Sides agreed to prepare a new, updated agreement, which will establish an adequate institutional framework for the promotion of cooperation in the agricultural sector.

-the introduction of new varieties of crop production, field crops, vegetables and fruits;
+Bearing the above mentioned in mind, both Sides expressed their intention to promote bilateral cooperation in relevant areas of mutual interest, such as, plant protection, animal husbandry, veterinary issues, food safety and quality, including certified quality products, processing and marketing issues.

-animal husbandry, including improving animal breeds;
+Both Sides agreed to facilitate promotion of bilateral trade of agricultural and food products.
+In this framework, both Sides expressed their readiness to encourage relevant promotion initiatives.
+Both Sides agreed to exchange of experience between scientific research institutes of the two countries, particularly in the field of crops and viticulture.
+Indicatively, organic agriculture, aquaculture, standardization and certification, organizational- methodological system in animal breeding, risk assessment and management systems.

-collaboration between agricultural research institutes of the two countries;
+Fulfilling of the DCFTA requirements in SPS field, the Minister of Agriculture of Georgia considers cooperating in the following issues:

-mechanization of agricultural crops;
+Creation of system of official registration of veterinary medicines;

-irrigation and land reclamation.
+Organization of system of official control of veterinary medicines;

-The Romanian side expressed the interest to develop cooperation in the following areas:
+Establishment of official monitoring system of certain substances and residues in live animals;

-Crop production, livestock, food processing, agricultural mechanization, scientific research particularly in the field crops and viticulture.
+Sharing experience on approximation of SPS legislation and implementation of DCFTA SPS requirements, Romanian practice in this regard.

-Facilitating the direct contacts between farmers from the two countries, encouraging the participation to fairs and exhibitions that are organised in Romania and Georgia in the view to promote the products on the market.
+Facilitate the direct contacts between farmers from the two countries, encourage the participation to fairs and exhibitions that are organized in Romania and Georgia in the view to promote the products on the market.

-2.5 SME (Small and Medium-sized Enterprises)
+2.5.
+SME (Small and Medium-sized Enterprises)

 Both Sides agreed to encourage their relevant authorities to share of best practices and information on policy initiatives on SME sector development.

-Both sides will act:
+Both Sides agreed to :

-to facilitate institutional cooperation for the promotion and growth of SMEs in Georgia and Romania;
+facilitate institutional cooperation for the promotion and growth of SMEs in Georgia and Romania;

-to foster SME co-operation in the sphere of innovation and technological transfers, in partnership with universities and research institutes;
+foster SME co-operation in the sphere of innovation and technological transfers, in partnership with universities and research institutes;

-to develop SMEs in the rural areas, by preserving traditional arts, handicrafts and tourism;
+develop SMEs in the rural areas, by preserving traditional arts, handicrafts and tourism;

-to increase SME incomes by facilitating their access to the international markets;
+increase SME incomes by facilitating their access to the international markets;

-to promote and to facilitate business opportunities by creating electronic data bases containing adequately structured information;
+promote and to facilitate business opportunities by creating electronic data bases containing adequately structured information;

-to encourage small and medium-sized enterprises to channel their activities towards international trade and co-operation, by providing them with relevant information, and by facilitating contacts and participation in trade delegations and international fairs;
+encourage small and medium-sized enterprises to channel their activities towards international trade and co-operation, by providing them with relevant information, and by facilitating contacts and participation in trade delegations and international fairs;

-to organize, promote and achieve jointly bilateral and international events involving small and medium-sized enterprises.
+organize, promote and achieve jointly bilateral and international events involving small and medium-sized enterprises.

-Both sides noted that their respective Ministries are engaging with each other to further deepen the cooperation in this sector.
+Both Sides noted that their respective Ministries are engaging with each other to further deepen the cooperation in this sector.

-2.6 Industry
+2.6.
+Industry

 The Commission agreed to intensify bilateral cooperation in the manufacturing sector and recommended: